This privacy notice sets out how SeasonalYoga.net uses and protects any information that you give SeasonalYoga.net when you use this website.

 - details of sex life or sexual orientation

 We must have your consent before acquiring any of the above types of data.
 There’s exceptions to this but essentially we won’t be asking you for any of the above anyway.
 If someone does ask you for any of the above we suggest you ask them “Why?”

 4.1.
-Transparent Information, Communication and Modalities (GDPR Article 12)
+Transparent Information, Communication and Modalities (UK GDPR Article 12)